jarlathkelly/jarlath-connacht-queue/README.md

-7. Some management services have also been provided with the Spring Boot actuator module. /health and /beans are available on http://localhost:8080/.
+7. Some management services have also been provided with the Spring Boot actuator module.
+The following are vailable on http://localhost:8080/:
+- /actuator  -- will give available actuator endpoints
+- /health
+- /mappings
+- /autoconfig
+- /beans
+- /metrics
+- /dump
+- /trace
+- /env
+- /configprops

 ##  Usage & Example Responses